codeforkansascity/kc-covid-response/README.md

 ### Hosting

 Hosting is assumed to be Netlify which also handles the automated [build and deployment process](https://gridsome.org/docs/deploy-to-netlify/).
 The only Netlify specific functionality used is for [redirects](https://docs.netlify.com/routing/redirects/) which looks for a "\_redirects" file at the root of the site.
 This file can be found at /static/\_redirects.

+### Browser Support

+An important thing to note is that while the site can be viewed in IE11 the experience isn't as good as other browsers.
+Primarily the lazy loading of images provided by Gridsome is broken by the MailChimp integration library.
+That library, and its supporting libraries, do not support IE11 and their authors have no intention of doing so.
+This library was used to get the site up and running quickly and if official support of IE11 is desired the MailChimp integration will need to be reworked, at a minimum.